ConduitIO/conduit-connector-sdk/specgen/README.md

 # specgen

+## Overview

 `specgen` is a tool that generates connector specifications and writes them to `connector.yaml`.
-The input to `specgen` are source and destination configurtion structs.
+The input to `specgen` are source and destination configuration structs.

 `specgen` is run as part of `go generate`.
 It also needs access to the `sdk.Connector` variable that holds references to constructor functions for the